Alan Android SDK¶

 , locateminSdkVersion

-and change the version to 21.If gradle fails to get all dependencies required by the Alan SDK, you will encounter the following error:
+and change the version to 21.If gradle fails to get all dependencies required by the Alan AI SDK, you will encounter the following error:

 Could not find <dependency-name> required by project :app > alan.app:sdk:x.xx.x